OpenTidalFarm/OpenTidalFarm/docs/examples/channel-sens/channel-sens.rst

   print "j with depth = 10 m: ", j
   plot(dj, interactive=True, title="Sensitivity with respect to depth at 10m")

-Compute the sensitivity with respect to viscosity
+Finally let's compute the sensitivity with respect to viscosity

 ::